mirego/trikot/README.md

 ```
 ## License

-Trikot.streams is © 2018-2019 [Mirego](https://www.mirego.com) and may be freely distributed under the [New BSD license](http://opensource.org/licenses/BSD-3-Clause).
-See the [`LICENSE.md`](https://github.com/mirego/trikot.streams/blob/master/LICENSE.md) file.
+Trikot.foundation is © 2018-2019 [Mirego](https://www.mirego.com) and may be freely distributed under the [New BSD license](http://opensource.org/licenses/BSD-3-Clause).
+See the [`LICENSE.md`](https://github.com/mirego/trikot.foundation/blob/master/LICENSE.md) file.

 ## About Mirego